-The implementation of GDPR may result in increased operational and compliance costs being borne directly or indirectly by the Fund.
+Compliance with the GDPR may result in increased operational and compliance costs being borne directly or indirectly by the Fund.
 Further there is a risk that the measures will not be implemented correctly by the Manager or its service providers.
 If there are breaches of these measures by the Manager or any of its service providers, the Manager or its service providers could face significant administrative fines and/or be required to compensate any data subject who has suffered material or non-material damage as a result as well as the Manager suffering reputational damage which may have a material adverse effect on its operations and financial conditions.
+In the event that the Fund was subject to an administrative fine and/or required to compensate any data subject (due to a breach by the Fund of its requirements under GDPR), any administrative fine/compensation would be payable out of the assets of the relevant Sub-Fund(s) in circumstances in which the relevant service provider may have no liability.